flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 RC receiver
 ^^^^^^^^^^^

 RC receiver is powered through ESC output only.
-(If your ESC doest not give 5V output then make sure to power receiver separately).
+(If your ESC does not give 5V output then make sure to power RC receiver separately).

 a.
-PPM: PPM input from RC receiver.
+PPM: RC receiver in PPM mode.
 Channel 1 on RC port acts as PPM input when param PWM_PPM_SEL = 1 which can be changed from FlytConsole.

    .. note:: By default PPM mode is enabled.

 b.
-PWM: 8x PWM channels available for connection to RC.Channel 1 to 8 on RC port act as PWM input when param PWM_PPM_SEL = 0.
-You can change this in FlytConsole.
+PWM: RC receiver in PWM mode.
+Channel 1 to 8 on RC port act as 8xPWM input when param PWM_PPM_SEL = 0 which can be changed from FlytConsole.

 c.
 SPEK